 4. Your Budget

 Keep tight control over your budget, because it’s easy to get carried away.
-Believe me, I know… Start by setting your budget using the budget planner I gave you in Email 3.
-Remember my advice about ranking aspects of your wedding in order of importance?
+Believe me, I know… Start by setting your budget using a budget planner.
+Rank aspects of your wedding in order of importance to you.
 Decide what you can’t live without, and make those the priority.
 Cut back on the things that aren’t so important.
 For example, if your venue and food are fabulous, does it really matter if your table decorations are a little smaller?
 (And you can always make your own gorgeous table decorations – it just takes a little imagination.)

 5. Get Organised